How we process your personal data

 In order to technically process your personal data, it will be transferred to the IT providers that provide or maintain our IT systems.
 In these cases, we have made demands on the supplier to ensure that they handle the data in a good and safe way.

 Should your personal data be processed outside the EU/EEA (third country), we will tell you.
 In this case, the processing takes place in accordance with the protection rules contained in data protection legislation.

 Region Skåne is not responsible for external actors’ own processing of personal data.
 External actors can be private healthcare providers or companies owned by Region Skåne.
 However, we have the opportunity to make demands on how these organisations should conduct their business when they do so on behalf of Region Skåne.

 How long do we save your personal data?

-How are your data protected?
+How is your personal data protected?

-The Data Protection Officer, Region Skåne, 291 89 Kristianstad
+Data Protection Officer, Region Skåne, 291 89 Kristianstad